 Practical Considerations

 Villa Marta is addressed outside the walled centre, which means arriving by car is the most direct approach.
 Lucca's train station sits inside the walls and is well connected to Florence (approximately 80 minutes), Pisa (under 30 minutes), and the coast, but a taxi or arranged transfer will be needed for the final leg to the property.
 The property's address at Via del Ponte Guasperini places it in the agricultural zone southwest of the city.
-Specific booking, pricing, and availability details are not listed in current public records for this property; direct contact via the Michelin guide listing or the hotel directly is the recommended route for current rates and room availability.
-Guests planning to visit Lucca's music and arts programme, including the Lucca Summer Festival which draws major artists through the warmer months, should book well in advance, as accommodation across the city and its surrounds compresses during festival periods.
+Booking, pricing, and availability details are not listed here.
+Guests planning to visit Lucca's music and arts programme should book well in advance, as accommodation across the city and its surrounds compresses during festival periods.

 For context on what the broader Italian luxury villa market offers at the higher end of scale, Aman Venice, Bulgari Hotel Roma, and Portrait Milano represent the upper tier of Italian city-hotel properties.
 Villa Marta operates in a different register entirely, and the comparison is useful mainly to calibrate expectations rather than to position them as alternatives.
 For Italian lake properties in a similar smaller-scale villa mode, Il Sereno in Torno and Grand Hotel Tremezzo show how the format plays in the northern lake districts.
 In the Apulian context, Borgo Egnazia illustrates the larger estate model at the resort scale.
 Passalacqua in Moltrasio, which has collected multiple awards since opening, represents the high-water mark for smaller Italian villa hotels in terms of current critical attention.
 Villa Marta is a quieter proposition, regional in focus and deliberate in scale, which for the right traveller in the right season is precisely the point.